University of Reading cookie policy

 Postgraduate research members of REAPP also organised two-day Graduate and Early Career Conferences in 2017, 2018 and 2019, with participants attending from the UK, Europe and the wider world.

 As well as externally-focused events like workshops and conferences, REAPP also organises events focused on its members at Reading.
-It has organised a graduate reading group, which is also attended by some of its faculty members, and a work-in-progress seminar which currently meets twice a term.
+It has organised a graduate reading group, which is also attended by some of its faculty members, and a work-in-progress seminar which currently meets twice a semester.

 The relationships that REAPP encourages and sustains have resulted in successful cross-departmental supervision of several PhD students, including some who have gone on to academic careers.
 These also feed, both directly and indirectly, into the research publications that its members write.